This is How Online Review Websites Really Work!

 They can also be service providers who belief that the best way to resolve business disputes is by posting fake online reviews.
 In some cases the fake online reviews come alongside a civil claim for damages.

 The idea is that unless the victim business pays up, they will continue to suffer from scores of fake online reviews.
-The leading case in this category of fake online reviews is the case of the web developer Paul Britton and his web design company Origin Design who created scores of fake online reviews about one of their clients, whilst pressurising him to settle a court action for less than £200.
+The leading case in this category of fake online reviews is the case of the web developer and his web design company Origin Design who created scores of fake online reviews about one of their clients, whilst pressurising him to settle a court action for less than £200.
 Mr Britton was convicted of harassment and both him and his company were then successfully sued for defamation by their former client.
-More details about the case can be found here http://www.defamationlegaladvice.co.uk/tag/paul-britton-kinston-crown-court/
+More details about the case can be found here https://www.defamationlawyer.co.uk/defamation-on-the-internet-could-result-in-a-prison-sentence

 Page 1 of 2